By Nutritionist Blogger Jeni Tackett, RD, LD

 2 drinks/day for men or 10 ounces of red wine (250 calories)

-Word of caution: drinking alcohol increases your appetite and reduces your judgement.
+Word of caution: drinking alcohol increases your appetite and reduces your judgment.
 I call alcohol the “double whammy” because it contains calories and results in people eating more food.
 Be aware if you drink wine that you may end up eating more at your meals or snacks.

 |Meet Jeni Tackett, Let’s Move Quad Cities Nutrition Blogger.
 Jeni is a registered and licensed dietitian for Unity Point-Trinity and Two Rivers YMCA.
 Jeni counsels her clients on weight loss and nutrition.
 You can read Jeni’s bio and other blog posts by clicking here.|